MuhammadHabibKhan/array-sum-pthreads/Guide.md

 ### 3)	Install a Linux Distro
 ```
-wsl –install
+wsl -–install
 ```
-Two dashes before install.
-Installs the default distro (Ubuntu).
+- Installs the default distro (Ubuntu).
 You can install a range of other distros as well.
 Type in its name after install <space> <distro_name>

 ### 4)	Run the distro
 ```